nextjournal/clerk-demo/notebooks/markdown.md

 and render back to hiccup with customisable elements.

-At present, Clerk will split top level forms which are grouped togetehr under the same cell, this is to guarantee that Clerk's dependency analysys among forms will still effectively avoid needless recomputations when code changes.
+At present, Clerk will split top level forms which are grouped together under the same cell, this is to guarantee that Clerk's dependency analysis among forms will still effectively avoid needless recomputations when code changes.
 Forms are nevertheless still grouped as intended in the document.

 ```clojure
 (def renderers